dbrownidau/constitution/WIP-Constitution.md

 --------------------------
 12.1.
 The Annual General Meeting shall be held either at the end or the start of the academic year.

 12.2.
-The quorum shall be equal to at least two thirds of the amount of committee members.
+The quorum for an Annual General Meeting must be equal to the number of executive committee members.

 12.3.
 At least 1 months notice shall be given of the Annual General Meeting.